ImranChowdhury00/BazarShodai/README.md

 ```
 5. **Environment variables**

-Create a folder named `.env` in the root directory and add you secret keys. **This is very secuired folder.
+Create a folder named `.env` in the root directory and add you secret keys. **This is very secured folder.
 Don't share this folder.**
 ```bash
 DELIVERY_CHARGE=120